 The software will also allow users to add locations that should be ignored.
 That way they can leave items where they are safe without being bothered by unnecessary notifications.
 Whats more they’ll be able to share Apple Tag’s location with family and friends.

-The new app screenshots come courtesy of some investigative work by the folks over at MacRumors.
-They found code in the latest iOS 13 that shows the “Me” tab in the Find My app replaced with an “Items” tab.
+App screenshots come courtesy of some investigative work by the folks over at MacRumors.
+They found code in the iOS 13 that shows the “Me” tab in the Find My app replaced with an “Items” tab.

 Tap on the tab and you’ll get a message “Keep track of your everyday items.
 Tag your everyday items with B389 and never lose them again.”
-The B389 moniker is Apple’s internal codename for the Tags as revealed earlier this year by 9to5Mac.
+The B389 moniker is Apple’s internal codename for the Tags as revealed earlier this year.

-The latest leak makes it pretty much a certainty the Tag is in the works and probably close to seeing the light of day.
-There’s a good chance we’ll see an official reveal in the next few months.
+All of these leaks make it pretty much a certainty the Tag is in the works and probably close to seeing the light of day.
+There’s a good chance we’ll see an official reveal in the month or two.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!